kessler/s3shield/README.md

 ```
 var s3shield = require('s3shield');

-var clientProvider = s3shield.S3ClientProviderSelector.get('knox'); // can also use 'faulty' to get a client that simulates errors and works against local file system but with same api
+var clientProviderClass = s3shield.S3ClientProviderSelector.get('knox'); // can also use 'faulty' to get a client that simulates errors and works against local file system but with same api

+var clientProvider = new clientProviderClass();

-var client = clientProvder.get('mybucket');
+var client = clientProvider.get('mybucket');

 client.put('mykey', 'mydata', callback);